gesiscss/wikiwho_api_public/README.md

 Future of WikiWho
 ==============

-The WikiWho API is being transferred to [Wikimedia](https://wikimedia.org/), who will support the project in the future.
+The WikiWho API is currently hosted at GESIS ([https://www.wikiwho.net/](https://www.wikiwho.net/)) and at Wikimedia ([https://wikiwho-api.wmcloud.org/](https://wikiwho-api.wmcloud.org/)).
+In the future, only Wikimedia will continue its support.

 Introduction
 ==========